flant/shell-operator/README.md

 > You need to have a Kubernetes cluster, and the kubectl must be configured to communicate with your cluster.

-Steps to setup Shell-operator in your cluster are:
+The simplest setup of Shell-operator in your cluster consists of these steps:
 - build an image with your hooks (scripts)
 - create necessary RBAC objects (for `kubernetes` bindings)
 - run Pod or Deployment with a built image

+For more configuration options see [RUNNING](RUNNING.md).

 ### Build an image with your hooks